How To Set Up A DIY Goat Kid Pen

 The natural heat in that kennel with all the babies is amazing.
 I always laugh in the morning when they start coming out for breakfast; it is like watching a clown car at a circus…they keep coming and coming out. 🙂

-#3.
-You also need to have fresh water, feed that is specifically for got kids, and fresh hay at all times.
+You also need to have fresh water, feed specifically for kids, and fresh hay at all times.
+Keep containers lower to the ground so the kids can easily reach them.

 Don’t worry if they ignore the food and water at first, they will eventually learn where it is and what it is.
 The hay, on the other hand, kids will begin munching on that at just a few days old.